hohmannr/bubblified/README.md

 filepath_color='blue'
 ```

-You can also use zsh-color-codes for a wider spectrum of 256 colors (use the command `$ spectrum_ls` for a complete list).
+You can also use zsh-color-codes for a wider spectrum of 256 colors (use the command `spectrum_ls` for a complete list).
 When working with color codes, make sure that you set all three digits.

 ```
 filepath_color='078'